Continuous symmetry entails the Jordan algebra structure of finite-dimensional quantum theory: Introduction

 \section{Introduction}

 The \emph{generalized probabilistic theories} (GPTs \cite{barnum2014higher, barrett2007information, Chiribella-PRA2011, muller2021probabilistic}) are commonly used as generic models to gain a better understanding of the probabilistic and information theoretic foundations of quantum physics and quantum computing or to reconstruct quantum theory from a few basic principles.
 In the various reconstructions \cite{muller2021probabilistic}, symmetry postulates play a crucial role.
-In many cases \cite{barnum2014higher, masanes2011derivation, muller2012ududec}, the symmetries under consideration are discrete.
+In many cases \cite{BarnumHilgert2020, barnum2014higher, masanes2011derivation, muller2012ududec}, the symmetries under consideration are discrete.
 Continuous symmetries would better match the physical needs for mathematical models of dynamical processes and are considered in other approaches \cite{hardy2001from5axioms}.

 So do we here and study the impact of the continuous symmetry on the underlying mathematical structure of the finite-dimensional GPTs.
-We show that this becomes a simple (irreducible) Euclidean Jordan algebra, when the continuous symmetry, spectrality, a strong state space and one further condition are given.
+We show that this becomes a simple (irreducible) \emph{Euclidean Jordan algebra} \cite{AS02, faraut1994analysis, hanche1984jordan}, when the continuous symmetry, spectrality, a strong state space and one further condition are given.
 Our proof is based on the representation theory of the orthomodular lattices \cite{maclaren1965notes, piron1964axiomatique}.
-This requires the \emph{covering property}, which we shall derive from the more information theoretical \emph{gbit-property} - our last condition.
+This requires the \emph{covering property}, which we shall derive from the more information theoretical \emph{gbit-property} - the further condition.
+Furthermore, we need a generalized version of Gleason's theorem for Jordan matrix algebras \cite{bunce1985Jordan}.

-Spectral order unit spaces become our generic mathematical structure and are outlined in section 2.
-First findings are presented in section 3.
-The gbit-property is introduced and studied in section~4.
-Continuous symmetry and the main result are finally elaborated in section~5.
+The GPTs usually result in order unit spaces, which become out basic structure.
+In section~2 we provide a motivation for it, which is rather independent of the GPTs, and introduce the concept of spectrality.
+Strongly order determining state spaces and the consequences are studied in section~3.
+Irreducibility is considered in section~4, the gbit-property in section~5.
+The symmetry postulates are presented in section~6, before the main results are elaborated in section~7.